-Email security is critical buisness process that systems admin are responsible for on a daily basis.
-An organisations email system will either be an on premise set up (mail system is hosted locally), a hybrid set up with a conbination of an email server locally and in the cloud or totally in the cloud using an office 365 solution.
-Regardless how you are set up these best practices will apply to you and will outline things you will need to do to lock down your systems.
+Email security is a critical business process that systems admin are responsible for on a daily basis.
+An organisations email system will either be an on-premise set up (mail system is hosted locally), a hybrid set up with a combination of an email server locally and in the cloud or totally in the cloud using an office 365 solution.
+Regardless of how you are set up these best practices will apply to you and will outline things you will need to do to keep our email secure and lock down your systems.

 Email Security – Start with DNS

 SPF (Sender Policy Framework) record – this is what protects you from sending out and or receiving spoofed messages and especially recognises spoofed emails from your own domain.
 This is basically a public record (text record) containing a list of servers that should be allowed to send mail from a specific domain.
-When an “EHLO/HELO” is received a simple look up needs to match whether a domain name and IP address matches that of the public SPF text record.
+When an “EHLO/HELO” is received a simple lookup needs to match whether a domain name and IP address match that of the public SPF text record.

-DMARK (Domain based Message Authentication Reporting and Conformance) record – is basically a record that tells you email system what to do with any emails that fail any tests from the SPF or DKIM record.
-Depending on the pass/fail result on both the SPF and DIKIM look ups a policy is then assigned that tells you what the mails system will then do with the email whether its do nothing, reject the email or quarantine the email.
+DMARK (Domain-based Message Authentication Reporting and Conformance) record – is basically a record that tells your email system what to do with any emails that fail any tests from the SPF or DKIM record.
+Depending on the pass/fail result on both the SPF and DIKIM lookups a policy is then assigned that tells you what the mails system will then do with the email whether it’s do nothing, reject the email or quarantine the email.

 Filter the SPAM

-One of the most important practices when it comes to email security is to ensure that you to have implemented a solid email spam filter or security appliance/ service in place to filter the email as it travels in and out of your organisation.
-A cloud based version is usually best solution as it takes a lot of overhead away from your network, they are easy to set up and scalable and less chances of hardware failure.
+One of the most important practices when it comes to email security is to ensure that you have implemented a solid email spam filter or security appliance/ service in place to filter the email as it travels in and out of your organisation.
+A cloud-based version is usually the best solution as it takes a lot of overhead away from your network, they are easy to set up and scalable and fewer chances of hardware failure.
 These systems do a very thorough job of stopping SPAM and malicious emails from being received into your organisation through a variety of scanning methods.

 It is important not only to protect your organisation from receiving malicious emails through your SPAM filter system but it is also important to prevent SPAM emails from being sent out of your organisations.
 A machine on your network may get infected by a mail-bot and will start sending out a heap of email from inside your network and a good email security system will prevent this.